honzapospi/web-starter-kit/README.md

 ## Before start

-- copy and paste everything from
+- copy and paste everything from file starter-kit.neon to app/config/config.neon or include file starter-kit.neon to your configuration in bootstrap.php
+- change default route to 'Homepage:Homepage:default' in app/router/RouterFactory.php

 ## Start Development